 It’s the Most Visited French Attraction Outside of Paris

 With over 3 million visitors they have each year, Mont Saint Michel is one of the most visited attractions in France, but only after the famous Parisian attractions.
 It will never beat the Eiffel Tower, which we recently wrote about, let’s be honest.
 There are only about 50 residents on the island, so, it’s all about tourists.
 The place is full of cute gift shops and restaurants, and it’s been like that for ages, or to be precise since the Middle Age, when it got very popular among pilgrims.
 Also, if you’d like to fully explore the island, there are hotels where you can spend the night — it would be a fun experience, once this health crisis is over, and we can all travel again.

 So, don’t forget to add Mont Saint Michel to your bucket list, it is a wonderful and unique place on Earth.
 Unfortunately, we’ll all have to wait a little bit to actually visit this attraction or any other attraction in the world.
-Until then, check out our previous blog post to learn about our #HelpingWithCulturalPlaces project, and how you can enjoy our digital tours from home while helping the people in need at the same time.
+But if you love learning secrets about world-famous landmarks, check out our digital tour guide that will let you know all the interesting stories hidden in the facade of the St. Stephen’s Cathedral — one of the best known symbols of Vienna.